aiidateam/aiida-core/docs/source/topics/data_types.rst

 The :class:`~aiida.orm.nodes.data.code.installed.InstalledCode` class is an implementation of the :class:`~aiida.orm.nodes.data.code.abstract.AbstractCode` class that represents an executable code on a remote computer.
 This plugin should be used if an executable is pre-installed on a computer.
-The ``InstalledCode`` represents the code by storing the absolute filepath of the relevant executable and the computer on which it is installed.
+The ``InstalledCode`` represents the code by storing the filepath of the relevant executable and the computer on which it is installed.
 The computer is represented by an instance of :class:`~aiida.orm.computers.Computer`.
 Each time a :class:`~aiida.engine.CalcJob` is run using an ``InstalledCode``, it will run its executable on the associated computer.
 Example of creating an ``InstalledCode``: